lorenzo-rovigatti/comp_bio_notes/all_atom.md

 On newer versions, Gromacs will spit out a warning if you use the Berendsen thermostat (`tcoupl = berendsen`).
 However, by default `gmx grompp` considers a single warning as a fatal error.
 Use the `-maxwarn` flag to raise the number of acceptable warnings (*e.g.* `-maxwarn `).
 ```

-[^topol_file]: in Gromacs lingo, a topology file contains the details about the force field
+[^topol_file]: in Gromacs lingo, a topology file contains the details of the force field